• Home

 Coffees may share bright, fruited, spicy, floral sweetly acidic qualities for a very bold sweet crisp cup.
 Coffees may share more mild, low acid, earthly, balanced qualities with brown sugar, caramel, nut or chocolate notes for a more mellow, well rounded, smooth cup.
 They are all alike, and they are all different!
 It depends on where the coffee comes from and the degree of roast.
 Lighter roasts will have more bright, floral, citric qualities, and those same coffees roasted to a darker degree, will caramelize those sugars to exhibit more caramel, bittersweet chocolate, stone fruit notes.

 There are some specific cup characteristics that the Specialty Coffee Industry has identified as standard & consistent for many coffees cultivated per country of origin.
-Cup characteristics vary depending on coffee varietal & processing method.
+Cup characteristics vary depending on coffee varietal, origin, processing method & degree of roast.

 Not all coffees share these cup characteristics.
 All coffees cup characteristics change with the degree of roast.